smangul1/rop/README.md

 # Read Origin Protocol

+**This project is no longer maintained as of January 2020 due to end-of-life for Python 2.**

 The Read Origin Protocol (ROP) is a computational protocol that aims to discover the source of all reads, including those originating from complex RNA molecules, recombinant antibodies, and microbial communities.